 Implementing compliance with DORA’s requirements for risk management, incident management and reporting, and operational resilience testing is a substantial undertaking.

-Continuous Exposure Management technologies that enable you to meet DORA regulations:
+Continuous Exposure Management (CEM) technologies enable you to meet DORA regulations through: